barbmariana/resilia-project1/README.md

 # Resilia Project 1 💻
 This was the first project of Resilia Full Stack Web Development course.
+This was my first project using HTML and CSS.

 ##  Project Goal 📍
 For this project, we had to build a personal page with three sections such as "About me", "Hobbies" and "Contact".